epam/edp-codebase-operator/docs/api.md

-CDStageDeploy is the Schema for the CDStageDeployments API
+CDStageDeploy is the Schema for the CDStageDeployments API.

 <table>
     <thead>